DarwinAwardWinner/fastqident/README.md

 [confusing](http://en.wikipedia.org/wiki/FASTQ_format#Encoding),
 especially because many files are techincally valid in multiple encodings.
-However, in practice it is generally possible to make a good guess as to which encoding was used.
-The purpose of this module is to do the guessing for you.
+However, in practice it is generally possible to make a good guess as to which encoding was used based on the observed range of ASCII character.
+The purpose of this module is to do this guessing for you.
 It should get the answer right as long as the question isn't too hard.

 ## Installation